malkhamis-panw/gaia/doc/documentation.md

 Type: `[][]string`

-Contains the tag expression identifying the Defenders on the hosts the `subject` is allowed to access.
+Contains the tag expression identifying the enforcers on the hosts the `subject` is allowed to access.

 ##### `principals`

 Type: `[]string`

-On systems without a Microsegmentation-enabled Defender, you must provide the name of the Linux user.
+On systems without an enforcer, you must provide the name of the Linux user.
 Otherwise, Microsegmentation will automatically populate this field and adding a value here is optional and not used during the authorization.
 However, the value becomes a tag